limitbreakinc/payment-processor-v2/README.md

 For a sweep to be filled, all items in the sweep order must share the following commonalities:

 1. All sell orders fillable in the sweep must be from the same collection.
-2. All sell orders fillable in the sweep must be made on the same primary maker marketplace.
 3. All sell orders fillable in the sweep must use the same method of payment.
-4. All sell orders fillable in the sweep must specify the same marketplace fee numerator.
 5. All sell orders fillable in the sweep must specify the same beneficiary of the NFT.

 When filling sweep orders, the following fields can be different for each filled item:

 1. Maker
+2. Marketplace
-2. Token Id
+3. Token Id
-3. Amount
+4. Amount
-4. Item Price
+5. Item Price
-5. Nonce (for standard orders)
+6. Nonce (for standard orders)
-6. Expiration
+7. Expiration
+8. Marketplace Fee Numerator
-7. Max Royalty Fee Numerator
+9. Max Royalty Fee Numerator

 There are four variations of `sweepCollection`.